shippify/slate/source/index.md

 Get the price of the fare based on the pickup and delivery locations, used mostly by the widgets or components created by developers in the anticipation of purchase at order placement in e-commerce sites.

+We are changing this endpoint to support multiple taks and routes

 ### HTTP Request